bjhanberry/Web3/README.md

 In class work located on in-class branch

-Final project located in Final branch
+Final project located in Final branch and also apparently on master